r0ck3r008/BTRx/README.md

 ## nbrmap.cpp

-nbrmap holds the list of neighbor a node connected to.
-Apart from node reference, it also holds various other properties such as if the node is choked or unchoked.
+nbrmap holds the list of neighbor a node is connected to.
+Apart from node reference, it also holds various other properties such as if the node is choked or unchoked via a shared atomic variable.

 ## Logger.cpp